vacuumlabs/yacol/docs/api.md

 - putting messages to channels is always a synchronous operation (you don't have to yield `channel.put()`).
 In other words, yacol will never block you on this operation.
 The reason behind this decision is more fundamental: In multithreading environment it might make sense to block the producer (thread), if the consumer (thread) does not keep with its pace.
-However, in JS all primitives are callback-based.
-You cannot ask callback not to happen and you cannot block it.
+However, in JS there are no multiple threads, and the eventloop architecture ensures that every callback will eventually happen, so it does not make sense to block it.
 The best you can do is put the relevant data to the channel and let it be processed later.

 - only one take can be "waiting" on a single channel at one time.
 If there were multiple takes, this basically implies that there is race-condition for who will consume the message first.
 This may be a